-International real estate advisor Savills has bolstered its hotels team with the appointment of Mai Kawashima who joins as an associate director based in the London office.
+International real estate advisor Savills has strengthened its retail investment team with the appointment of James Stratton from Cushman & Wakefield.

 Outlet centres are increasingly on the agenda of shoppers, landlords and investors, according to a new report from Savills and Seven Dials, with hybrid offers and increasingly urban schemes providing key opportunities for future success.
 Retail Revolutions: The Evolution of the Outlet Centre states that average footfall has grown 10% at such schemes since 2012, while average spend has risen from £51 to £72.50 and the number of shoppers visiting between three and 11 times per year is up by 10%.

 Destination cities in Europe, North America and Asia Pacific markets beyond China have all seen a proportional increase in share of global luxury store openings in 2017, according to Savills, as brands refocus on these markets in response to slowing growth in personal luxury goods spend.
 The firm’s new Global Luxury Retail report states that, by contrast, the proportion of global luxury openings in China and Middle East fell to 9% this year from 17% in 2016.

 Boom in European 'multifamily' investment paves way for continued growth across core and emerging markets - Savills